bnegreve/rasta/README.md

 ## Train on a simple example dataset

-install all python requirements (see python/requirements.txt)
+### install all python requirements (see python/requirements.txt)

-    cat python/requirements.txt | xargs pip3 install
+   `pip3 install -r python/requirements.txt`

-to train decaf6 on wikipaintings_10 run:
+### to train decaf6 on wikipaintings_10 run:

-    python3 python/run.py decaf6 2 3 4 5 False data/wikipainting_10/wikipainting_10_train/ data/wikipainting_10/wikipainting_10_val/

-where:

-    decaf6 is the type of the network (see python/run.py for more details) 2 is the batch size
+    `python3 python/run.py`

+Run `python3 python/run.py -h` to see parameters

+Default parameters are :
+  * model_name = decaf6
+  * batch_size = 32
+  * epochs = 10
+  * Horizontal_flip = False
+  * train_path = data/wikipaintings_10/wikipaintings_train
+  * val_path = data/wikipaintings_10/wikipaintings_val

+## Evaluate a model

+Once the model is trained, you can evaluate the model by running
+    `python3 	python/evaluation.py --model_path=YOUR_MODEL_PATH`

+The YOUR_MODEL_PATH references to the path of your .h5 saved model (see savings folder).

-    3 is the number of epochs
+There is 2 types of evaluations :
-    4 is the number of steps per epoch
-    5 is the number of steps per validation epoch
+  * Accuracy evaluation : The top-k accuracy of the model is calculated given a specified training folder
+  * Prediction : The top-k prediction is calculated given a specified image

+Run `python3 python/evaluation.py -h` to see parameters.

+Default parameters are :
+  * type = acc
+  * k = 1
+  * --isdecaf = False
+  * --data_path = data/wikipainting_10/wikipainting_10_test
+  * --model_path = None

+--data_path argument can reference the test folder or the image file, depending on the type of evaluation.
+--isdecaf is necessary for the moment, because the evaluation for a decaf model is not exactly the same, due to a bug that will be fixed in the near future.